flemm0/PM_566/04-lab/README.md

 ```

 ![](README_files/figure-gfm/unnamed-chunk-7-1.png)<!-- --> The west
 seems to have lower dew points on average.
+Additionally, the range of
+error in the west is much higher than in the east, where dew point
+readings seem to lie close to the mean.

 ### 7. Make a map showing the spatial trend in relative h in the US

+Make sure to remove NA/
+Use leaflet().
-Make sure to remove NA Use leaflet() Make a colour palette with custom
+Make a colour palette with custom colours.
-colours Use addMarkers to include the top 10 places in relative h (hint:
+Use addMarkers to include the top 10 places in relative h (hint: this
-this will be useful rank(-rh) \<= 10) Add a legend Describe trend in RH
+will be useful rank(-rh) \<= 10).
+Add a legend.
-across the US
+Describe trend in RH across the US.

 ``` r
 top10rh <- met_avg[rank(-rh) <= 10]